ax-le/nmf_audio_benchmark/README.md

 The benchmark uses the doce package for the management of the experiments.
 See the documentation for more details about the doce package: https://doce.readthedocs.io/

-In a nutshell, benchmarks are handled using the command-ilne interface.
+In a nutshell, benchmarks are handled using the command-line interface.
 - Run a benchmark using `python <benchmark.py> -c`
 - Evaluate the metrics using `python <benchmark.py> -d`
 - Control the plans (different conditions of experiments) using `python <benchmark.py> -s <plan_name>`
 - Tag experiments using `python <benchmark.py> -t <tag_name>`

-The experiements outputs are stored in a folder named 'experiments_outputs' and stored at the same tree level than the one where you run the benchmark.
+The experiment outputs are stored in a folder named 'experiments_outputs' and stored at the same tree level than the one where you run the benchmark.

-TODO: add a fixed tree structure for experimentsoutputs in the future.
+TODO: add a fixed tree structure for experiment outputs in the future.

 # Contact
 Axel Marmoret - axel.marmoret@imt-atlantique.fr

 # Future work
 ## NMF developments
 For now, only the unconstrained NMF is developed.
 Sparse and Min-vol NMF should soon follow.

 Feel free to add your own models!
-This is the main reason of this toolbox.
+This is the main reason for this toolbox.

 In addition, State-of-the-Art models (such as [1]) should be added to the toolbox.

 ## Tasks
 The current tasks could be enhanced.
-In particular the Transcription task, which is done in a naïve way now.
+In particular, the Transcription task, which is done in a naïve way now.

 New tasks could also be added, for instance in general audio processing (speech) or bioacoustics (bioacoustics source separation or sound event detection).

 ## Tensor models
-Tensor models constitute a very active litterature, which should be tackled in the current toolbox.
-In particular, tensor model for audio processing already exist (for instance [2, 3]).
+Tensor models constitute a very active literature, which should be tackled in the current toolbox.
+In particular, tensor models for audio processing already exist (for instance [2, 3]).

 ## GPU-intended NMF
 For now, NMF models run on CPU.
 GPU are known to be very efficient for matrix computation.
 Hence, adapting the code for GPU computation (for instance using Tensorly, which enables compatibility with PyTorch) should be a major advantage and time gain.